sugaryourcoffee/media/doc/media-setup.md

 `CREATEDB` and `LOGIN` will tell postgres that the user is allowed to login to the database.

+## Install Bower
+Bower manages front-end assets like Bootstrap or AngularJS.
+To install Bower we need install NodeJS which is probably already available.
+With NodeJS comes the npm package manager.
+We can install NodeJS from the Ubuntu repository

+    $ sudo apt-get install nodejs

+To install Bower we do

+    $ npm install -g bower

+This will install Bower in global mode (`-g`).

+We also want to install `bower-rails` to interact with Bower on the command line with Rake instead of using the Bower command line interface directly.
+So add to the Gemfile

+    gem 'bower-rails'

+and run

+    $ bundle install

+## Install Boostrap
+To ease CSS styling we rely on the CSS library Bootstrap so we don't have to write rarely any CSS.

 ## Install AngularJS
 AngularJS is a JavaScript framework we want to utilize in our application which is easier to use than pure JQuery.

-## Install Boostrap
-To ease CSS styling we rely on the CSS library Bootstrap.

 # Craete the Media application
 We create the application without ri and rdoc.
 We also don't want to use